nodejs/node/benchmark/README.md

 `wrk` may be available through your preferred package manger.
 If not, you can easily build it [from source][wrk] via `make`.

-By default first found benchmark tool will be used to run HTTP benchmarks.
+By default `wrk` will be used as benchmarker.
+If it is not available `autocannon` will be used it its place.
 You can overridde this by seting `NODE_HTTP_BENCHMARKER` environment variable to the desired benchmarker name.
 When creating a HTTP benchmark you can also specify which benchmarker should be used.

 To analyze the results `R` should be installed.
 Check you package manager or download it from https://www.r-project.org/.